If You Find One

 Theory 1: Containment Objects

-If they were created to hold something, the question becomes whether that purpose is still active… or failing.
+These figures may not be decorative.
+The markings resemble binding structures more than ornamentation.
+If they were created to hold something, the question is whether that purpose is still active, weakening, or already broken.

 Theory 2: Signal Markers

-They appear in visible but easily overlooked locations, as if meant to be found by the right person at the right time.
+Their placement rarely feels random.
+They appear in visible but easily overlooked locations, as if meant to be found by a specific kind of witness.
+What they are signaling, and to whom, remains unclear.

 Theory 3: Manufactured Artifacts